JayL33z/SOC-Case-Studies/001/README.md

 In between these time gaps, there were no events captured.
 Here are some possibilities why: <br>
 i.
 There was a technical bug with the endpoint security solution or OS which is more common than vendors are willing to admit. <br>
 ii.
 The attacker had hastily deleted some event logs. <br>
 iii.
-Certain activities are not configured to be logged by Sysmon based on existing configurations is set. <br>
+Certain activities are not configured to be logged based on how existing configurations is set. <br>

 Thus, between the time period of creation and deletion of the user cisco_support, it is very likely that the attacker would have taken further actions on the system before deleting this user account.